Enterprise Data Warehouse Definition: Then and Now

 - Easy, ad-hoc data transformations - analysts should be able to define their interests and easily transform data, even very large data sets, into a format that facilitates analysis.
 This should happen in 5 minutes and should not be reliant on data engineers.

+Panoply is a cloud data platform that combines ETL and data warehousing with a hassle-free interface.
 Panoply allows analysts to pull together huge data sets and start deriving insights in minutes, with no reliance on data engineers.
-It plays well with other elements in the new EDW stack, including cloud-based data sources, cloud-based ETL services and modern BI tools.
+It plays well with other elements in the new EDW stack, including a variety of data sources, cloud-based ETL services and modern BI tools.

 The Future of EDW